 The directors believe that the company has adequate resources to continue operations as a going concern in the foreseeable future, based on budgets, cash flow forecasts and available cash resources.
 The annual financial statements, reflecting the current financial position and existing borrowing facilities, support the viability of the company.
 The preparation of the annual financial statements was supervised by the company's Chief Financial Officer, Tim Jacobs CA(SA).
-These results were made public on 12 June 2024.
+These results were made public on 11 June 2025.

 The independent auditing firm Ernst & Young Inc., which was given unrestricted access to all financial records and related data, including minutes of all meetings of shareholders, the board of directors and committees of the board, has audited the annual financial statements.
 The directors believe that all representations made to the independent external auditors during their audit were valid and appropriate.
-A copy of Ernst & Young Inc.'s unqualified audit report is presented on pages 10 to 12.
+Ernst & Young Inc.'s unqualified audit report is presented on pages 10 to 13.

-The annual financial statements were approved by the board of directors on 12 June 2024 and are signed on its behalf by:
+The annual financial statements were approved by the board of directors on 11 June 2025 and are signed on its behalf by: